tschomacker/textgrid-domain-adaptation-dataset/README.md

 python create_dataset.py --help
 ```

 Note that doanloading a large qunatity of documents can take several hours.
+We have: Successfully read 35711 sentences from 50 files